 “Sorry, son,” said Jack.
 “The answer to yet another request to expand the bar is still no. Franco’s death and the possibility of a tourist boom in Spain make no difference to our current finances.
 The hotel is only half full and another long winter looming ahead of us.
 With the return of David Wilkes to Canada, we have lost our only permanent resident.
 Our overdraft limit is blown, and income will be practically zero until April.
 We have to wait at least another year before I can spend capital without incurring dollar premium, or early withdrawal penalties.
 Believe, me in my position, you would do the same.”

-“I understand, dad, but I’m a married man now.
+“I understand, Dad, but I’m a married man now.
 Lucia and I have dreams for a house and family which means more income.
 I can’t sit around here wasting another year, we need to get on.
 Either expand the bar soon and we rent the business from you so you can retire as planned.
 Or, we will have to make other arrangements.”

 “It’s a difficult one, son and please don’t take this personally.
 Your mother and I would love to say yes but if we are to relax and enjoy our retirement, we need to be solvent enough to do so.
 Sorry, we’d love to help, but you and Lucia should do what you must.
 I will understand entirely and won’t condemn your decision or change my mind.”